lambdalainen/clash-bfcpu/README.md

 ## Naïve Implementation

-The first version simply implements the operational semantics of the 8 Brainfuck instructions as is.
-Specificially, the `[` and `]` instructions will search through the instruction memory to find a matching bracket.
+The first version simply implements the operational semantics of the 8 instructions as is.
+Specificially, the `[` and `]` instructions will search through the instruction memory to find a matching bracket, which is very inefficient.

 ## Optimizations